Financial-Times/origami/README.md

 ## How to view the data

-Onec you have sent data into Spoor, you can view the data via Chartio.
+Once you have sent data into Spoor, you can view the data via Chartio.

 The FT has a Slack channel named #chartio_q_a where anyone can get help with Chartio.